 1980 – 1981 (pre-launch)

-After it became clear that the music channel would not be called Sight on Sound but MTV, he needed a new logo.
+He needed a new logo after it became clear that the music channel would not be called Sight on Sound but MTV.
 This version was not used for long and was changed before the official launch of the cable channel.
 The black acronym “MTV” in bold italic sans-serif was the center of attention.
 Between the “T” and “V” (in the background) was a wide diagonal line.
-And from “M” to “T” stretched a black hand in a white glove.
-It was tilted parallel to the second diagonal and partially covered the “T” standing next to it.
-The palm was squeezing a musical note like a grenade with a check, which, obviously, was supposed to symbolize explosive content.
+And from “M” to “T,” stretched a black hand in a white glove.
+It was tilted parallel to the second diagonal and partially covered the “T” standing beside it.
+The palm squeezed a musical note like a grenade with a check, symbolizing explosive content.
 At the bottom, the phrase “THE MUSIC CHANNEL” was written in small but capital glyphs.
 The designers slightly deformed the text, tilting the letters to the right.

 1981 – 1994